DreymaR/BigBagKbdTrix/README.md

 - Change the style of spoilers so that they're more visible.
 - Smaller logo.
 - Keep original image sizes.

+- Updated everything to the new DH standard (formerly DHm) from the old DHk.
+Images, explanations.
+	- 6s & 7s are now resolved as SteveP uses 6-left on staggered boards and 6-right on matrix

 HTML observations
 -----------------